Wayan Formation

 The Wayan Formation is a geological formation in Idaho whose strata date back to the latest Early Cretaceous and the earliest Late Cretaceous.
 Dinosaur, other reptile, mammal, and micro and macro-floral remains are among the fossils that have been recovered from the formation.
 The lack of extensive outcrops, limited geographic extent, and extreme structural deformation have limited paleontological explorations of the Wayan.

 Geology and age

-The Wayan occurs in the Caribou Mountains of eastern Idaho.
+The Wayan occurs in the Caribou Range of eastern Idaho.
 Sediments are dominantly floodplain mudstones (many having undergone extensive pedogenic processes) with some fluvial sandstones and minor conglomerates, limestones, and tuffs.
 Carbonate nodules in pedogenic mudstones suggest a semi-arid, seasonal climate during deposition.
 Radiometric U-Pb dates from detrital zircons indicate a latest Albian to early to middle Cenomanian age.
 Detrital zircon U-Pb dating within one stratigraphic meter of an Oryctodromeus locality yielded an age of 99.1 +1.5/-1.3 Ma showing proximity to the Albian/Cenomanian stage boundary.

 The Wayan is equivalent to the upper Cedar Mountain Formation of Utah, the Aspen Shale of Wyoming, and the Vaughn member of the Blackleaf Formation of Montana.